-and can che bre starting the genset inspect the installation check off $(\sqrt)$ each of the following questions if it be answered "YES".
-If a question cannot be cked off, review the appropriate section in the rual. ] Is the operator's console easily accessible for starting and stopping the genset, resetting cir- cuit breakers and checking and adding engine coolant? ] Is the genset securely bolted in place? ] Is there clearance all around the genset? ] Are the cooling and combustion air inlet and outlet openings free of obstructions? ] Is there easy access for draining the engine oil? ] Is there easy access for draining the engine coolant? ] Is there easy access for changing the air filter, checking oil level and adding oil? ] Is there easy access (through the top service access cover) for cleaning out the spark-arrest muffler? ] Are all tailpipe connections tight and all hangers and support straps secure? ] Does the tailpipe terminate at least 1 inch (25 mm) beyond the perimeter of the vehicle and at least 6 inches (153 mm) away from any opening into the vehicle and not under a slide-out room or near a fuel fill opening? ] Is the tailpipe routed such that it is not likely to be struck while the vehicle is moving? ] Is the genset located outside the interior space of the vehicle and separated by approved vapor-tight and fire-resistive materials? ] Are all wiring holes into the vehicle interior (inside and outside conduit connectors) sealed to keep out exhaust gas? ] Have the AC output connections been made properly. ] Have properly sized batteries and battery cables been installed? ] Have the battery cables been secured at suffi- cient intervals to prevent chaffing and contact parts? [ ] Is the genset bonding terminal (negative [-] battery cable terminal) properly grounded to the vehicle chassis? [ ] Are all fuel connections tight? [ ] Have the fuel lines been secured at sufficient intervals to prevent chaffing and contact with sharp edges, electrical wiring and hot exhaust parts? [ ] Is the genset protected from road splash? [ ] Does the genset clear the ground by at least 12 inches (305 mm)?
+Before starting the genset inspect the installation

+ca ch an ne check off $()$ each of the following questions if it be answered "YES".
+If a question cannot be cked off, review the appropriate section in the nual. [] Is the operator's console easily accessible for starting and stopping the genset, resetting circuit breakers and checking and adding engine coolant? [] Is the genset securely bolted in place? [] Is there clearance all around the genset? [] Are the cooling and combustion air inlet and outlet openings free of obstructions? [] Is there easy access for draining the engine oil? [] Is there easy access for draining the engine coolant? [] Is there easy access for changing the air filter, checking oil level and adding oil? [] Is there easy access (through the top service access cover) for cleaning out the spark-arrest muffler? [] Are all tailpipe connections tight and all hangers and support straps secure? [] Does the tailpipe terminate at least 1 inch (25 mm) beyond the perimeter of the vehicle and at least 6 inches (153 mm) away from any opening into the vehicle and not under a slideout room or near a fuel fill opening? [] Is the tailpipe routed such that it is not likely to be struck while the vehicle is moving? [] Is the genset located outside the interior space of the vehicle and separated by approved va- por and fire-resistive materials? [] Are all wiring holes into the vehicle interior (inside and outside conduit connectors) sealed to keep out exhaust gas? [] Have the AC output connections been made properly. [] Have properly sized batteries and battery cables been installed? [] Have the battery cables been secured at sufficient intervals to prevent chaffing and contact with sharp edges, fuel lines and hot exhaust parts?

+L J battery cable terminal) properly grounded to the vehicle chassis? [] Are all fuel connections tight? ]] Have the fuel lines been secured at sufficient intervals to prevent chaffing and contact with sharp edges, electrical wiring and hot exhaust parts? [] Is the genset protected from road splash? [] Does the genset clear the ground by at least 12 inches (305 mm)? [] Has the HOT AIR RECIRCULATION TEST been conducted?
+Are the results acceptable?